Indian Harbour, Nova Scotia

 Indian Harbour is a small fishing community of the Halifax Regional Municipality in the Canadian province of Nova Scotia on the Chebucto Peninsula.
-It is located between the communities of Peggy's Cove and Hackett's Cove.
+It is located between the communities of Peggy's Cove and Hacketts Cove.

 History

 Indian Harbour was founded in the early 18th century.
 The first recorded person to live in Indian Harbour was John Ormsby in 1784.
 The first and the oldest house in Indian Harbour is still standing today at the age of over 250 years.

 Indian Harbour is located next to the popular tourist destination Peggy's Cove and its famous lighthouse.
 There is also a lighthouse in Indian Harbour, located at the end of Paddy's Head Peninsula.
 The lighthouse was built in 1901 and staffed until 1945, when power was introduced to the area.

 Indian Harbour's roads were dirt and had to be up kept by the locals until 1955 when Route 333 was widened and paved.

 In recent years one of Canada's biggest air disasters took place over the Atlantic Ocean near St. Margarets Bay.
 On September 2, 1998, Swissair Flight 111 crashed just off the coast; all 229 people on board died.
 Today in the memory of all 229 crew and passengers there is a memorial in the community just before entering the Peggy's Cove area.

 Nova Scotian singer Anne Murray use to own a beach in Indian Harbour, on the Paddy's Head Peninsula, she allowed the public to use the beach, but the property was sold in 1999.